maitepv87/maitepv87/README.md

 💻 Frontend Developer specialized in React.js
 🌎 Based in Miami, Florida | Originally from Havana, Cuba
-📌 6+ years of experience building web applications
+📌 Software engineer since 2010, with the last 6+ years specializing in React and frontend development.
 🎨 Passionate about clean UI, user experience, and responsive design
 🚀 Currently building my portfolio and exploring new techs